PerimeterX/perimeterx-node-express/README.md

 #### <a name="custom-block"></a> Custom Blocking Actions

+In order to customize the action performed on a valid block value, supply a user-defined customBlockHandler function.

-Setting a custom block handler customizes the action that is taken when a user visits with a high score.
-Common customizations are to present a reCAPTHA or custom branded block page.
+The custom handler would contain the action to be taken when a visitor receives a score higher than the 'blockingScore' value.
+Common customization options are presenting of a reCAPTCHA, or supplying a custom branded block page.

-**default:** pxBlockHandler - return HTTP status code 403 and serve the Perimeterx block page.
+**Default block behaviour:** pxBlockHandler - return an HTTP status code of 403 and serve the PerimeterX block page.

 ```javascript
 function customBlockHandler(req, res, next)